nkim-bitzap/FDLibNET/README.md

 ```

-    // Basic example as found in Program.cs::Test1()
+    // Basic example of usage as seen in Program.cs::Test1().
+Usually starts
+    // with the points.

     ForceDensity.PointInfo[] pointInfos = [
-      new ForceDensity.PointInfo(-1, -1, 1), // fixed
+      new ForceDensity.PointInfo(-1, -1, 1), // fixed, index 0
       new ForceDensity.PointInfo(),
-      new ForceDensity.PointInfo(-1, 1, 3),  // fixed
+      new ForceDensity.PointInfo(-1, 1, 3),  // fixed, index 2
       new ForceDensity.PointInfo(),
-      new ForceDensity.PointInfo(1, 1, 1),   // fixed
+      new ForceDensity.PointInfo(1, 1, 1),   // fixed, inded 4
       new ForceDensity.PointInfo(),
-      new ForceDensity.PointInfo(1, -1, 3),  // fixed
+      new ForceDensity.PointInfo(1, -1, 3),  // fixed, index 6
       new ForceDensity.PointInfo(),
       new ForceDensity.PointInfo()
     ];

     // Edges (point indices must match the order in 'pointInfos').
+The order
+    // of the edges themself within the container is not important.

     ForceDensity.EdgeInfo[] edgeInfos = [
       new ForceDensity.EdgeInfo(0, 1),
       new ForceDensity.EdgeInfo(1, 2),